papiro/mymock/README.md

 + Toggle headers on/off for on-the-fly fine-grained control over which endpoints get mocked and which pass through to the live service.
 + Any requests which aren't being mocked are forwarded by mymock (which acts as a proxy) to the live service and the response is, of course, hand-delivered back to your page by mymock.
 + Live response data editing without restarting the mymock server!
++ Failure scenario testing by adding a "-fail" version of any header.

 ---